 There’s been a bit of consternation recently about how to make the Indy 500 popular again.
 Not that it doesn’t have any friends, but it’s not the absurdly massive spectacle that it used to be.
 One of the reasons is that much of the innovation is gone.
 And a lot of that is thanks to the monster hidden in this race car.

-To the naked eye of the casual observer, the Penske PC-23B doesn't look like much.
+To the naked eye, the Penske PC-23B doesn’t look like much.
 Sure, it looks like a blisteringly-fast race car fit for the Indy 500, but every car at the Indy 500 should look that way.
-It doesn't look very special, or like it heralds some genius new idea.
+It doesn’t look very special, or like it heralds some genius new idea.

 That’s because the real genius is hidden away, under the engine cover.
 In case you haven’t guessed yet, it’s the engine itself, the infamous Mercedes-Benz 500I.